-During software power-down, all internal circuitry is put in a low-current standby mode.
-No conversions is performed.
-The internal output buffer keeps the previous conversion cycle data results, provided that all digital inputs are held above $V{CC} - 0.5$ V or below 0.5 V. The I/O logic remains active so the current I/O cycle must be completed even when the power-down mode is selected.
+During software power down, all internal circuitry is put in a low-current standby mode.
+The internal reference (if being used) is powered down.
+No conversion is performed.
+The internal output buffer keeps the previous conversion cycle data results provided that all digital inputs are held above $V{CC} - 0.5$ V or below 0.5 V. The I/O logic remains active so the current I/O cycle must be completed even when the power-down mode is selected.
 Upon power-on reset and before the first I/O cycle, the converter normally begins in the power-down mode.
-The device remains in the software power-down mode until a valid input address (other than command 1110b or 1111b) is clocked in.
+The device remains in the software power-down mode until a valid input address (other than command 1110b) is clocked in.
 Upon completion of that I/O cycle, a normal conversion is performed with the results being shifted out during the next I/O cycle.
+If using the internal reference, care must be taken to allow the reference to power on completely before a valid conversion can be performed.
+It requires 1 ms to resume from a software power down.

 The ADC also has an auto power-down mode.
 This is transparent to users.
-The ADC gets into auto power-down within 1 I/O CLOCK cycle after the conversion is complete and resumes, with a small delay, after an active CS is sent to the ADC.
-The resumption is fast enough to be used between cycles analog MUX
+The ADC goes into auto power down within 1 I/O CLOCK cycle after the conversion is complete and resumes, with a small delay after an active \overline{CS} is sent to the ADC.
+This mode keeps built-in reference so resumption is fast enough to be used between cycles.

+analog MUX

 The 11 analog inputs, three internal voltages, and power-down mode are selected by the input multiplexer according to the input addresses shown in Table 2.
 The input multiplexer is a break-before-make type to reduce input-to-input noise rejection resulting from channel switching.
-Sampling of the analog input starts on the falling edge of the fourth I/O CLOCK and continues for the remaining I/O CLOCK pulses.
+Sampling of the analog inputs starts on the falling edge of the fourth I/O CLOCK and continues for the remaining I/O CLOCK pulses.
 The sample is held on the falling edge of the last I/O CLOCK pulse.
 The three internal test inputs are applied to the multiplexer, then sampled and converted in the same manner as the external analog inputs.
 The first conversion after the device has returned from the power-down state may not read accurately due to internal device settling.